-• For Data, select a single data column to define the data for the report.
-You can double-click the box or click the Choose column icon it to select a column.
-You can select from any data table that uses the selected row dimension.
+For Data, select a single data column to define the data for the report.
+You can double-click

 NOTE: The Report Wizard limits the data selection to one column for simplicity.
 It is possible to manually create reports that use any number of data columns per dimensional grouping.